 About Golden German Millet

-Golden German millet is a warm season (C4) annual cereal species, whereas oats, wheat and barley are cool season (C3) annual cereal species.
+Golden German millet is a warm season (C4) crop that requires more heat units for production than wheat or barley which are (C3) annuals.
 Golden German millet is relatively later maturing, and therefore potentially higher yielding compared to earlier maturing millet species.
 Depending upon seeding date and growing conditions, Golden German millet will head out about 85-95 days after seeding, whereas Crown millet forms heads about 55-65 days after seeding.
 Golden German millet has medium stem thickness and numerous broad leaves up the stem.
 The heads are dense and bristly resembling the heads of the weed Green Foxtail, but much larger.
 The crop has good resistance to lodging and diseases.
 The seed is golden yellow in color.
 It is shallow rooted, but tolerates short periods of drought during the growing season.

 The suggested seeding rate is 10-15 pounds per acre (lb./ac.) in the Brown and Dark Brown soil zones, and 15-20 lb./ac. in the Moist Dark Brown and Black soil zones.
 The higher seeding rates provide for greater weed competition, finer stems, reduced crop height, delayed heading, more leafy growth and smaller heads.

 The seed should be placed one-half to three-quarters of an inch deep.
 Development of the crop is slow during the first four to five weeks, so it is important to have a weed-free seedbed.
 Seeding of the crop should be as early as possible, but delayed until the soil temperature at seeding depth taken in early morning is 10 C. A soil surface with lesser amounts of residue will warm more quickly in spring.
 Ideally, Golden German millet should be seeded in early June.
 The longer seeding is delayed, the more likely forage yield will be reduced.